nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 library(DESeq2)
 library(BiocParallel)

-### Define which organism is used in the study - this should be consistent with the name in the "name" column of the GL-DPPD-7110_annotations.csv file, which matches the abbreviations used in the Panther database for each organism ###
+### Define which organism is used in the study - this should be consistent with the species name in the "species" column of the GL-DPPD-7110-A_annotations.csv file ###

 organism <- "organism_that_samples_were_derived_from"